matrix-org/matrix.org/content/docs/communities/administration/_index.md

 Which of these cases apply to your room depends on your specific setup, for example size of your community.
 For more background information and reasoning about the recommendations, see the "[Limitations](#limitations-and-things-to-consider)" section further below.

-- use the "right" account on the "right" server
+**Choose the "right" account on the "right" server** to execute your upgrade.
-  - the server should be fast and well connected
+The choice of the account starting the upgrade implies the homeserver that will perform the upgrade.

+1. Upgrading a room means that the room members need to receive the info about the upgrade and then join the new room.
+   The server performing the upgrade by necessity becomes the center of attention here for a while, acting as a gateway to the new room in a sense.
+   It thus makes sense to choose a server that is fast and well connected so it can handle all the joins following the room upgrade itself well.
-  - if your community is centered around a certain server, probably use that one
+   If your community is centered around a certain server, it probably makes sense use that one.
+2. You as well as users on other servers may have set up [aliases](https://spec.matrix.org/latest/client-server-api/#room-aliases) - shareable addresses to find the room that are hosted by a specific server.
+   By definition, a server can thus only update aliases itself hosts.
-  - only aliases on the same homeserver will be transferred automatically
+   Thus only aliases on the same homeserver will be transferred automatically.
-  - consider romo v12 creator semantics: use a service account the access to which you can control outside of the rules of matrix
+   However you can (and should) always update the aliases on other servers after the upgrade.
-  - if your community is using a canonical space, the one upgrading the room needs at least enough access to the parent space to update the reference from the old to the upgraded room
+3. If your community is using a space to organise its rooms, the user upgrading a room needs at least enough access to the parent space to update the reference from the old to the upgraded room.
+4. Room version 12 introduces some changes to room ownership semantics, such as irrevokable full control of the room.
+   Using a separate service account to execute the upgrade means that this account will be the creator of the new room with the special access rights.
+   It being a special account means you can manage access to it among your admins independently of the rules Matrix imposes on you.

 - ensure your bots and integrations are reconfigured to the new room
   - particularly moderation tooling
   - consider if you need to copy some room state over, e.g. hookshot configuration